UCBoulder/sepe-awx-ee/README.md

 # SEPE AWX EE

-A Custom Ansible Execution Environment for Platform Engineering.
+A Custom Ansible Execution Environment for Platform Engineering using python 3.8.

+Originally cloned from the [Ansible awx-ee repository](https://github.com/ansible/awx-ee).

 ### How to build locally: